Skip to main content

 Metrics Live Activity screenshot

-There are three types of Live Activities:
+There are four types of Live Activities:

 • metrics: best for live operational stats like server CPU and memory, queue depth, or replica lag